syncfusion-content/ej2-javascript-docs/ej2-javascript/schedule/appointments.md

 {% highlight html tabtitle="index.html" %}
 {% include code-snippet/schedule/event-cs20/index.html %}
 {% endhighlight %}
+{% highlight html tabtitle="datasource.ts" %}
+{% include code-snippet/schedule/event-cs20/datasource.ts %}
+{% endhighlight %}
 {% endtabs %}

 {% previewsample "page.domainurl/code-snippet/schedule/event-cs20" %}

+{% elsif page.publishingplatform == "javascript" %}

+{% tabs %}
+{% highlight ts tabtitle="index.js" %}
+{% include code-snippet/schedule/event-cs20/index.js %}
+{% endhighlight %}
+{% highlight html tabtitle="index.html" %}
+{% include code-snippet/schedule/event-cs20/index.html %}
+{% endhighlight %}
+{% highlight html tabtitle="es5-datasource.js" %}
+{% include code-snippet/schedule/event-cs20/es5-datasource.js %}
+{% endhighlight %}
+{% endtabs %}

+{% previewsample "page.domainurl/code-snippet/schedule/event-cs20" %}
+{% endif %}

 ## Inline Appointment

-In Scheduler, another easier way for `adding` or `editing` the appointment’s subject alone can be achieved by using the inline Add/Edit support.
-It allows the user to add and edit the appointments inline.
-To get familiar with the inline Add mode, single click on any of the Scheduler cells or press enter key on the selected cells.

-When the inline adding mode is ON, a text box will get created within the clicked Scheduler cells with a blinking cursor in it, requiring the user to enter the subject of an appointment.
-Once the subject is entered, the appointment will be saved on pressing the enter key.

-To enable the inline edit mode, single click on any of the existing appointment’s subject, so that the user can edit the subject of that appointment.
-The edited subject of that appointment will be updated on pressing the enter key.
+The Scheduler offers a convenient way to add or edit appointment subjects using inline Add/Edit support.
+This feature allows users to quickly manage appointments without opening a separate dialog.

+To add an appointment inline:

+1. Single-click on any Scheduler cell or press the enter key on selected cells.
+2. A text box will appear within the clicked cell with a blinking cursor.
+3. Enter the appointment subject.
+4. Press the enter key to save the appointment.

+To edit an appointment inline:

+1. Single-click on an existing appointment's subject.
+2. The subject becomes editable.
+3. Make your changes.
+4. Press the enter key to update the appointment.

-The inline option can be enabled/disabled on the Scheduler by using the allowInline API, whereas its default value is set to false.
+You can enable or disable this feature using the [`allowInline`](../api/schedule#allowinline) property.
+By default, it is set to false.

+Important notes:
-While using the [`allowInline`](https://ej2.syncfusion.com/documentation/api/schedule#allowinline) the [`showQuickInfo`](https://ej2.syncfusion.com/documentation/api/schedule#showquickinfo) will be turned off.
-The `quickPopup` will not show on clicking the work cell or clicking the appointment when the [`allowInline`](https://ej2.syncfusion.com/documentation/api/schedule#allowinline) property is set to `true`.
+- When [`allowInline`](../api/schedule#allowinline) is enabled, [`showQuickInfo`](../api/schedule#showquickinfo) will be turned off.
+- The quick popup will not appear when clicking on a work cell or an appointment if [`allowInline`](../api/schedule#allowinline) is set to `true`.
-In work cells, select multiple cells using keyboard, and then press enter key.
-The appointment wrapper will be created, and focus will be on the subject field.
-Also, consider the overlapping scenarios when creating an inline event.
+- In work cells, you can select multiple cells using the keyboard, then press the enter key to create an appointment wrapper.
+- When creating an inline event, be aware of potential overlapping scenarios.

 ### Normal Event

-While editing appointments, single-click the appointment subject, the `editable` option will be enabled in UI and the cursor will focus at the end of the text.
-Inline editing will be considered for all possible views.
+For editing appointments, single-click the appointment subject.
+The `editable` option will be enabled in the UI, and the cursor will focus at the end of the text.
+Inline editing is available for all possible views.

-### Recurrence Event

-While editing the occurrence from the recurrence series, it is only possible to edit a `single occurrence`, not an entire series.
+{% if page.publishingplatform == "typescript" %}

 {% tabs %}
 {% highlight ts tabtitle="index.ts" %}